Rerank Before You Reason: Analyzing Reranking Tradeoffs through Effective Token Cost in Deep Search Agents: Experimental Results

-Recall@5 is selected as our evaluation metric because only the top-5 reranked documents are passed to the downstream search agent for the final reasoning stage.
-Results are reported for $\alpha=0.1$ only, as fewer than 11.5\% of input tokens are cached in this setting, and varying $\alpha$ does not noticeably impact the observed trends; comprehensive results across all values are provided in figure~\ref{fig:recall_vs_etc_all}.
-Across $\beta \in \{3, 5, 7\}$, low reasoning is consistently more cost-effective for oss-20b.
-In contrast, medium reasoning for oss-120b is beneficial only at larger $d$ and lower output premiums.
-As $\beta$ increases, the marginal benefit of medium reasoning diminishes across all configurations, highlighting the high cost of autoregressive generation in the search pipeline.
+We focus on Recall@5 because only the top-5 reranked documents are passed to the downstream agent.
+Results are reported for $\alpha=0.1$ only, as fewer than 3\% of input tokens are cached in this setting, and varying $\alpha$ does not noticeably impact the observed trends; full results are in~\Cref{fig:recall_vs_etc_all}.

+For oss-120b, increasing reasoning effort has limited impact at $d<50$, with noticeable gains only at $d=50$.
+In contrast, oss-20b benefits from higher reasoning across all $d$.
+However, when normalized by ETC, low reasoning is the most efficient setting for oss-20b due to the increased $\beta$ cost from 3 to 5 and 7.

-Overall, low reasoning budgets offer the most favorable efficiency–effectiveness tradeoff for reranking in most settings and are therefore adopted in subsequent experiments with the full deep search pipeline.
-Given that iterative queries generated by search agents are typically less complex than the original one-shot query, allocating a larger reasoning budget to reranking is generally unnecessary.
+We therefore adopt low reasoning budgets for reranking in the full pipeline.
+This is motivated by the fact that agent-generated queries are typically simpler than the original one-shot query, reducing the need for higher reranking effort.
+A brief analysis of average per-query reasoning tokens for reranking (Appendix~\ref{app:token_count_analysis}) further supports this choice.

-\paragraph{Deep Research Effectiveness.} \Cref{tab:deep_search} reports the end-to-end results of deep research agents using oss-20b and oss-120b search models under low, medium, and high reasoning effort, with optional listwise reranking with ranking depth of \(d \in \{0, 10, 20, 50\}\) using the same models under low reasoning effort.
-In all cases the final top-5 candidates are passed to search agent.
+\paragraph{Deep Research Effectiveness.} \Cref{tab:deep_search} reports end-to-end results for oss-20b and oss-120b under low/medium/high reasoning, with optional listwise reranking at depths $d\in\{0,10,20,50\}$ (rerankers use low reasoning).
+In all cases, the final top-5 candidates are passed to the search agent.

-Considering accuracy and recall as the primary end-to-end and retrieval metrics, several consistent trends emerge.
-First, for a fixed model size and reranking depth \(d\), increasing the reasoning effort monotonically improves both metrics.
-Notably, the oss-20b model benefits more from additional reasoning budget than oss-120b, as seen when comparing low vs.\ high reasoning (rows a vs.\ c and d vs.\ f within each \(d\) block).
-Moreover, an oss-20b model with high reasoning effort outperforms an oss-120b model with low reasoning effort (rows c vs.\ d), highlighting the strong impact of reasoning budget relative to model scale.
+Using accuracy and recall as primary metrics, three trends emerge.
+First, for fixed model size and ranking depth, increasing reasoning effort consistently improves both metrics.
+Gains are larger for oss-20b than oss-120b (e.g., low vs.\ high reasoning within each $d$ block), and oss-20b with high reasoning is more effective than oss-120b with low reasoning, underscoring the importance of reasoning budget relative to model scale.